HBClab/NiBetaSeries/docs/betaseries.rst

 voxels that are more correlated with the region of interest for houses relative to faces.
-Whereas traditional task analysis treats the variance of brain responses between events of the same type (e.g. face or house) as noise, beta series leverages this variance to make conclusions about which brain regions may communicate with each other during a particular event type (e.g. faces or houses).
+Whereas traditional task analysis treats the variance of brain responses between events of the same type (e.g., face or house) as noise, beta series leverages this variance to make conclusions about which brain regions may communicate with each other during a particular event type (e.g., faces or houses).

 Summary
 -------